Citroën ID20 (1970, DSuper5) Oord 2-door convertible is finally completely finished

 Due to the fact that my garage is not wide enough, I will have to do the sanding and spraypainting in two phases: First the hood and left side and after that is fully cured, I will reverse the car and do the trunklid and right hand side.

-Getting the car and sanding the FRONT and LEFT:
+Getting the car from the winter storage and sanding the FRONT and LEFT:

 Still to do: Taking off the rear bumper because it’s in the way of sanding the body, lowering the rear windows and taking off the roof cover.
 And touching up a few imperfections: 1) At the bottom of the left rear fender, a piece of primer has come loose and 2) In the right door a small crack has appeared in the top coat at the position of the weld of the door’s lower repair part and 3) I made a dent myself on the edge of the right rear fender, barely visible but I’ll get that out.